wpswings/points-and-rewards-for-woocommerce/readme.md

 ## WHAT PREMIUM VERSION OF WOOCOMMERCE POINTS AND REWARDS OFFERS:

-*  Admins can now add, subtract, and override points directly during the CSV import process, ensuring accurate and efficient points management.
+*  Admins can add, subtract, and override points directly during the CSV import process, ensuring accurate and efficient points management.

+*  Merchants can assign reward points to the products as well as different categories using Points and Rewards for WooCommerce

-*  The customer can earn loyalty points if their referrer makes a purchase using their referral link.
+*  The customer can earn loyalty points if their referrer purchases using their referral link.

 * Users can also purchase items with just rewards and points, through the Purchase through Points feature.

 * Set the expiration period for the points earned by the customers from the Points Expiration setting of the WooCommerce rewards plugin.